mrdandelion6/Insane-Pong/README.md

 # [faisals.me](http://faisals.me)

-A simple HTML/CSS website I made as a place to introduce myself informally.
+A website I made using HTML, CSS, and Javascript as a place to introduce myself informally.
 Employers interested in my professional background should visit my main website, [faisals.ca](https://faisals.ca) (repo link: [LINK](#)).
-This site also features an interactive pong game.
+This site also features a very interactive pong game.

 ## Content